Arth–Rigi railway line: History

-Construction of the line from Goldau (518 m asl) – those days not more than a hamlet – to Staffel via Kräbel and Klösterli (1315 m asl) started in 1873 and work on the Art-Ober Art-Goldau section started in 1874.
-On 4 June 1875, the Art-Rigi Railway (Art-Rigi-Bahn) was able to commence operations along the whole line.
+Construction of the line from Goldau (518 m asl) – those days not more than a hamlet – to Staffel via Kräbel and Klösterli (1315 m asl) started in 1873 and work on the Arth-Ober Arth-Goldau section started in 1874.
+On 4 June 1875, the Arth-Rigi Railway (Arth-Rigi-Bahn) was able to commence operations along the whole line.
 Although it had lost the race against the Vitznau–Rigi Railway, the line had glorious views and more luxurious coaches.
 The mountain railway started operating in winter between Goldau and Rigi-Kulm in 1928.

-Originally, the standard gauge line began in Art on the shores of Lake Zug.
+Originally, the standard gauge line began in Arth on the shores of Lake Zug.
 This ran as an adhesion railway to the Goldau station.
 It was separated from the rack railway in 1881 and run separately as tram, but a connecting track remained.
 This branch was closed in 1959 and the tracks were dismantled.

 Initially, most passengers travelled by boat over Lake Zug.
 From 1882, the platforms of the ARB were placed parallel to those of the Gotthard Railway on its station forecourt.
 As the latter, however, claimed more and more space for its rail tracks, the ARB built its notable wrought iron high-level platform over the Gotthard Railway’s tracks in 1897.
 Now, the majority of the ARB's passengers arrived by train.
 From 2011 to 2013, a new, two-track station layout was built before the high-level platform and the heritage-listed platform was rebuilt as an entrance hall.
 Originally, the opening of a new station parallel to the SBB route had been considered, but this had to be discarded because the SBB needed more space in this area due to the building of the Gotthard Base Tunnel.

 On 1 May 1907, the ARB was the first standard-gauge rack railway in the world converted to electric traction.
 The bottom station of the cable car to Rigi Scheidegg (1568 above sea level) is in Kräbel.
 Earlier the mountain had also been connected by the metre-gauge Rigi–Scheidegg Railway (Rigi-Kaltbad-Scheidegg-Bahn, RSB), but this was dismantled in 1942.

 On 3 June 2000, the Arth–Rigi Railway celebrated its 125th anniversary with a steam festival.